 Applicants’ project proposals are reviewed by the Civita Institute Board of Directors for merit and appropriateness to the Institute's mission.
 Applicants may but are not required to use our Fellowship Application form as a template for their project proposal.
 Determinations regarding exact dates, length of stay, and accommodations will be made in consultation with the applicant.
 Upon completion of their Retreat, participants are requested to contribute a written summary along with digital images or other materials representative of the applicant's work in Civita for permanent inclusion in our archives.

-Retreat participants are charged a moderate fee for the use of their apartment and the facility.
-Please contact us at email@example.com for further information on fees.
+Retreat participants are required to make a membership donation to the Civita Institute in order to gain the member benefits that grant them use of their living and work space and the facility.
+Please contact us at firstname.lastname@example.org for further information on these required contributions.
 The minimum stay is 3 weeks; maximum is 2 months.

 The application period is open year around.